Marketing Summarized

 • Focused advertising on specific demographics

-• Repositioning the same product as a completely different brand
+• Repositioning the same product as an entirely different brand

 • Creating product line extensions